Our cookies help to your experience with us seamless.

 An Individual Voluntary Agreement is a debt solution that allows you to “freeze” your debt and agree to pay them back over a period of months or years.
 Any money you owe thereafter this period is then written off.

-An Individual Voluntary Arrangement (IVA) is a legally binding agreement between you and your unsecured creditors, arranged and supervised by a Licensed Insolvency Practitioner (IP).
-In short you agree to pay back the maximum you can afford over a specified period of time, usually 5 years, at the end of which period your creditors agree to write of any remaining balances.
+An IVA is a legally binding agreement between you and your unsecured creditors, arranged and supervised by a Licensed Insolvency Practitioner (IP).
+In short you agree to pay back the maximum you can afford over a specified period of time, usually 5 years, at the end of which period your creditors agree to write off any remaining balances.